pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/tinkle.md

 -   📅 Release date
     -   Jul 16, 2023
 -   ⚡️ Improvements
+    -   Changed the default effect to Neon (gray).
     -   Became sandboxed app.
     -   Sparkle Framework has been updated.